CybersecurityPaladin/SOC-L1-questions/README.md

 4 - **Link** = DataLink + Physical

 <ins>**42: (MAC) MEDIA ACCESS CONTROL**</ins>
-MAC is a 48-bit hexadecimal address assigned to a network interface.
+MAC is a 48-bit hexadecimal address assigned to a network interface controller.
 A device can have multiple MAC addresses, one for each network interface (wifi/ethernet/vpn).

 <ins>**43: Address Resolution Pr.
 (ARP)**</ins>
-is a protocol for mapping an IP address to a physical machine address (MAC address) that is recognized in the local network.
+is a protocol for mapping an IP address to MAC address (recognised in the LAN).

 <ins>**44: Spoofing**</ins>
-is a type of attack designed to trick the user or system into thinking the hacker is a legitimate source with a valid request (Arp, Dns, email).
+is a type of attack designed to trick the victim into thinking the hacker is a legitimate source.
+(Arp, Dns, email)
-**Detected by** monitoring inconsistencies in ARP tables, such as IP-to-MAC mapping changes
+**Detected:** monitoring inconsistencies in ARP tables, such as IP-to-MAC mapping changes.
 **Mitigations:** Dynamic arp inspection

 <ins>**45: Dynamic Host Configuration Protocol**</ins>